hbansal987/module5/module_05/lesson_05.02/lesson_05.02.md

 ![4.gif](public/assets/4.gif)

 Upon disabling the `Box Collider` we see that the cube simply passes through the pink plane.
-Colliders handle collisions between objects -  the `Box Collider` will decide whether two objects intersect each other or simply pass through.
+Colliders handle collisions between objects -  the `Box Collider` will decide whether two objects intersect each other or **not!**.

 You can add multiple colliders to a GameObject which can be of the same or different types.